M.Arch., Yale University (2004)

 B.Arch., The Pennsylvania State University (2000)

-Christopher Marcinkoski is an Associate Professor (with tenure) in the Department of Landscape Architecture at the University of Pennsylvania Weitzman School of Design.
-Trained and licensed as an architect, Christopher’s teaching, research and professional practice are oriented around issues of contemporary physical urbanization, with an explicit focus on the public realm as a space of design intervention, inquiry and agency.
+Christopher Marcinkoski (AIA, ASLA (Hon.), FAAR) is an Associate Professor (with tenure) in the Department of Landscape Architecture at the University of Pennsylvania Weitzman School of Design (PENN).
+He is also founding partner and creative director at PORT, an award-winning Philadelphia and Chicago-based public realm planning and design practice.